chromatic-protocol/docs/docs/contracts/reference/core/libraries/liquidity/LiquidityPool.md

      It retrieves the target liquidity bins based on the position quantity and the bin margins from the position.
      Then, it divides the position parameters to match the bin margins.
      Depending on the value of the realized position pnl, it either claims the position fully or partially.
-     The claimed pnl is distributed among the liquidity bins according to their respective margins._
+     The claimed pnl is distributed among the liquidity bins according to their respective margins.
+     Throws an error with the code `Errors.EXCEED_MARGIN_RANGE` if the realized profit or loss does not falls within the acceptable margin range._

 | Name | Type | Description |
 | ---- | ---- | ----------- |